-At the southern end of SoHa Park, an Arts Village is proposed in two small retail-oriented buildings that face Tryon Street.
+At the southern end of SoHa Park an Arts Village is proposed in two small retail-oriented buildings facing Tryon Street.
 One building is a two-story brick building housing a hair salon and a clothing store, and the other is a one-story building housing Hibachi Express and a spa.
 The two buildings surround a small parking lot.

-This SoHa Vision Plan reimagines this area as a place with artist studios surrounding a shared plaza.
-The buildings would be covered in murals that lead to the entryway of a six to seven-story parkingdeck wrapped apartment building.
+The SoHa Vision Plan reimagines this area as a place with artist studios surrounding a shared plaza.
+The buildings would be covered in murals that lead to the entryway of a six to seven-story apartment building wrapping a parking deck.